nnovod-umms/ESAT/README.md

 The ESAT toolkit is designed for expression analysis of Digital expression (DGE) libraries that target transcript "ends".
 ESAT takes a set of alignment files (SAM or BAM) with genome alignment coordinates, a file containing transcript coordinates (BED or text file) and outputs read counts for each transcript provided.

-The toolkit is implemented in Java and requires version 1.6 or higher.
+The toolkit is implemented in Scala and requires version 3.0.0 or higher.
 ESAT can be run on a single or multiple samples.
 When running multiple samples, all samples are processed together and the results reported as a matrix.
 To handle multiple samples you will need to prepare a file describing the samples indicating the alignment file locations and the experiment condition assigned to each file.
 (See **Usage Examples** below for a description of the file format.)

 ### To download the latest version of ESAT:
 The latest version of ESAT is in src/java/umms/esatJar/esat.latest.jar in the **develop** branch.
 To download the latest version, navigate to the jar file (click on *src* above, then *java*, etc.), then click on *esat.jar.latest* and click **Download** to download the binary file.